SATHYAGITH368/kg-info-retrieval-bot/README.md

 AG-UI Protocol – Internal protocol for agent interaction and unified response generation Conversational UI (Chat-based) – Frontend interface for querying the system in natural language

+## AGENT

+### KNOWLEDGE GRAPH DISCOVERY AGENT

+Acts as the consuming and query-serving layer of the system.
+This agent interfaces with the Conversational UI, Graph Discovery Tools, and Embedding-based Semantic Search, providing real-time access to structured graph data and knowledge graph embeddings.

+Skills Include : Knowledge Graph Query Execution (Direct Relationship Discovery), Knowledge Graph Embedding Discovery (Indirect / Semantic Relationships), Conversational UI Query Handling and Graph Exploration Interface Support

+HOW TO USE: